 The Department of Foreign Affairs, also known as the Department of External Affairs, was one of the many state bodies in Ireland to commission films to be produced on its behalf.
 Often partnering with the National Film Institute (now the IFI) they generally made films on subjects considered to be culturally worthy and educationally important.

 Desmond Egan was a skilled, amateur filmmaker with a background in professional production.
 A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary, Co.
 Dublin.
 His collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.
 His professional experience no doubt influenced his films which, unlike those of many other amateurs, are finely-crafted and edited works.

-Father Jack Delaney was ordained in 1930 at the age of 24 and served as a parish priest in Dublin in the 1930s and 1940s.
-He served mainly in Seán McDermott Street, Rutland Street and Gardiner Street.
-His films of trips with parishioners, tenement life, school children at play, religious processions, and scenes within the Sisters of Our Lady of Charity Convent (which housed a Magdalene Laundry) provide us with a fascinating glimpse of life in 1930s inner-city Dublin.
+Father Jack Delany was ordained at the age of 24 and served as a parish priest in the 1930s and 1940s, primarily based on Seán McDermott Street, Rutland Street and Gardiner Street.
+His films of trips, tenement life, school children at play, religious processions, and scenes within the Sisters of Our Lady of Charity Convent (which housed a Magdalene Laundry) provide us with a fascinating glimpse of life at the time in inner-city Dublin.

-The Horgan Brothers’ films (1910-1920) are some of the earliest moving images made in Ireland.
-Brothers George, James and Thomas Horgan began their careers in the late 19th century in Youghal, Co Cork as shoemakers and photographers.
+The Horgan Brothers’ films (1910- 1920) are some of the earliest moving images made in Ireland.
+Brothers Philip, James and Thomas Horgan began their careers in the late 19th century in Youghal, Co.
+Cork as shoemakers and photographers.
 They ran magic lantern shows in Youghal and in the surrounding villages and townlands.
-From 1900, following the success of their photographic studio and shows, James Horgan began to use a motion picture camera to capture current events and their local community.